 Step 7: Use safety technology to have timely conversations with drivers

 Safety technology helps fleets become safer.
 When managers are using the data captured by the tools they use wisely, it’s also a catalyst for timely communication.

-AI dashcams can illuminate what’s happening in your fleet and reveal a driver’s level of awareness.
+AI dashcams can illuminate what’s happening in your fleet and reveal a commercial driver’s level of awareness.
 Through artificial intelligence and computer vision, dashcams capture unsafe driving habits on video, then alert drivers to them in real time.
 As a result, drivers can take corrective action right when it’s needed, preventing accidents and becoming more self-aware.

-By having access to dashcam video, managers like Smith gain insight into how drivers are faring on the road.
+By having access to dashcam video, managers like Smith gain insight into how commercial drivers are faring on the road.

 Motive, the most accurate, fastest AI dash cam